Hagit Berdishevsky and Sanja Schreiber

 The Level 1 course will provide foundational knowledge to professionals seeking to improve their care of patients with scoliosis.
 This course will include topics such as: 3D natural history of idiopathic scoliosis, clinical picture and assessment tools, non-operative management of scoliosis through physical therapy scoliosis specific exercises (PSSE) and bracing, when to move beyond conservative management, and sports and scoliosis.

-At the same time, the Level 2 course, designed for those who already attended Level 1 course in the past, will offer to SOSORT members the opportunity to deeply and interactively engage in conversations about physical therapy and bracing such as: correlation between sagittal parameters and curve progression in therapy and bracing, the predictive factors that lead to progression of the proximal thoracic structural curve and how best to treat it with bracing and therapy, adult therapy and bracing, and more.
+At the same time, the Level 2 course will offer the opportunity to deeply and interactively engage in conversations with experts about physical therapy and bracing such as: correlation between sagittal parameters and curve progression in therapy and bracing, the predictive factors that lead to progression of the proximal thoracic structural curve and how best to treat it with bracing and therapy, adult therapy and bracing, and more.

 We invite you to register to expand your knowledge of scoliosis, exchange ideas and experiences and to build relationships with members of the Society.

 Download Pre-Courses in PDF format or read them on-line: